 This product didn't work for me at all.
 While it delivers what it promises (a velvet complexion), it does so with a lot of alcohol and fragrance.
 I found the alcohol content to be overwhelming, leading to a dry complexion and teary eyes (I tend to have dry skin to begin with so this probably wasn't a good choice from the start).
 The color (BR12, the same as I wear in VA) seemed a little yellow despite the shade's name.
 Vitalumiere is a better choice for my skin.

 EDIT: While I still think Vitalumiere Aqua is a better choice for me, I have begun to like this product.
 For me, it's all about the primer, and that is the case for any foundation I may use.
 With this foundation, I have to use a more emollient primer, such as Le Metier's Replenishing Daily Solution (which is really a moisturizer/sunscreen that happens to make a great primer, too) to cut back on some of the dryness this foundation creates.
 Chanel's Base Lumiere primer also works.
+The right brush is also key: I use Trish Mcevoy's Mistake-Proof Sheer Application brush, a dual-fiber "skunk" brush, for the sheerest application possible.
 It's also a good product for my mild rosacea as it works well at eliminating redness.
 I'm still not certain that I will purchase a full-size bottle once the generous samples the Bergdorf Goodman counter gave to me have run out.
 Perhaps I will, now that I know how to make it work.
 Stay tuned.